logo

 Skid Steers

-Overheating in skid steer loaders is more common than many operators realize, especially when working in hot, dusty environments or when the machine is under continuous load.
+Overheating in skid steer loaders (sometimes called skiploaders in the UK and Australia) is more common than many operators realize, especially when working in hot, dusty environments or when the machine is under continuous load.
 While the basic causes may seem straightforward (low coolant, clogged radiator), the actual reasons are often more complex and rooted in overlooked maintenance or operating habits.

 At makana.com, we've reviewed dozens of used skid steers during inspections, from Bobcat S510s to Cat 226B3 units, and overheating is one of the most common issues we flag in inspection reports.
 Knowing what leads to this problem is key to preventing costly damage and unplanned downtime.